Traveling in Changhua

-The grand Great Buddha Statue there tells you the story of how Shakyamuni became a Buddha.
-The Baguashan Skywalk allows you to overlook the ecological beauty of the canopy.
-Take a walk along the literature trail, and visit Changhua Arts Museum or the Spring of Youth.
+The Great Buddha Statue tells us the story of how Shakyamuni became a Buddha, surrounded by a multi-layered, ornately decorated temple honoring the Buddha.
+The Baguashan Skywalk allows you to overlook the ecological beauty of the canopy and it also provides one of the best panoramic views of Changhua City.
+You can take a walk along the literature trail, and visit Changhua Arts Museum or the Spring of Youth.
 You can enjoy everything along the same road – humanity, literature, and ecology.
-Come and enjoy Changhua the great place.
+Come and enjoy Changhua.

-Founded in 1922, Changhua Roundhouse is situated north of Changhua Station and is under the jurisdiction of Changhua locomotive depot.
-The construction majorly revolves around train shunting turntable, fanning out into twelve tracks, forming a semi-circle arc shape.
-Besides Changhua, the roundhouses could also be found in Taipei, Hsinchu, Chiayi, Kaohsiung and Kaohsiung Harbor, and yet, due to railway electrification, modernization and so on, they did not escape the fate of being dismantled.
-Such fate also almost befell on Changhua Roundhouse for the plan to build a train maintenance base in middle Taiwan, and yet, because of the zealous efforts made by the locals and some rail fans, Changhua Roundhouse survived unscathed; the planned location of the train maintenance base also moved south.
-Therefore, Changhua Roundhouse is the only existed roundhouse in Taiwan, which also becomes a County designate of Changhua.
+Founded in 1922, the Changhua Roundhouse is located north of Changhua Station and is under the jurisdiction of the Changhua locomotive depot.
+The area mostly revolves around the train turntable, fanning out into twelve tracks, forming a semi-circle.
+Previously, roundhouses could also be found in Taipei, Hsinchu, Chiayi, Kaohsiung and Kaohsiung Harbor.
+However, due to railway modernization, these roadhouses did not escape the fate of being dismantled.
+Such fate almost fell on the Changhua Roundhouse due to plans to build a train maintenance base in the middle of Taiwan.
+Yet, because of the zealous efforts made by the locals and railway fans, the Changhua Roundhouse survived unscathed and the train maintenance base moved south.
+Therefore, Changhua Roundhouse is the only existing roundhouse in Taiwan.

 Lukang Old Street

-Yaolin street and Putou street were business centers in the old Lukang; in the present day, they have been included in the ancient monument protection area.
-Walking on the red bricks, there is no noisy traffic and the tourists slow down their footsteps to stroll on the red bricks, immerse themselves in the literary and historical studios and seek childhood memories in the traditional shops.
-The ancient buildings, the old artifacts that repel evil spirits as well as the scrolls at the side reveal the life pace and style in the old days.
-As the tourism industry prospers in recent years, some house owner began to sell folk artworks, representing the new style of the old streets.
-While the tourists are reminiscent of the old time, there are more places to stop by.
+Lukang Old Street in Lukang includes Putou street, Yaolin street and Dayou street.
+Yaolin street and Putou street were business centers in old Lukang.
+In present day, they have been included in the ancient monument protection area.
+The red brick streets are pedestrian only, so you can experience the old style markets without fear of Taiwan-style drivers.
+They immerse themselves in the literary and historical studios and seek childhood memories in the traditional shops.
+The ancient buildings, the old artifacts that repel evil spirits, as well as scrolls reveal the life pace and style in the old days.
+As the tourism industry prospered in recent years, some home owners began to sell folk artwork, representing the new style of the old streets.
+While the tourists are reminiscent of the old time, there are still more places to visit.

 Lukang Tianhou Temple